charbelgit/chatbot/README.md

 # chatbot
-AI chatbot using Tensor Flow
+AI chatbot using TensorFlow

+## !!tflearn doesn't work with TensorFlow 2.0!!